Commencement 2025

 For details on the College of Letters and Sciences Ceremony, please visit the LS Commencement event website.

-Undergraduate Students should contact Leigh Bagood at leigh@humnet.ucla.edu for any questions regarding the ceremony.
+Undergraduate Students should contact Allie Westrup at allie@humnet.ucla.edu for any questions regarding the ceremony.

 Graduate Students

-Students filing or who have filed their doctoral dissertation or MA thesis in Summer 2023 through Spring 2024 may participate.
+Students filing or who have filed their doctoral dissertation in Summer 2024 through Spring 2025 may participate in the Class of 2025 Linguistics Graduation Commencement Ceremony.

-Student Regalia Ordering (Both undergraduate and graduate students): Students must wear regalia to take part in the ceremony (this is your ticket into the ceremony when you check-in).
-Students should order regalia through Graduation Etc. starting March 4, 2024 (pickups start March 11).
-It is recommended that a student order their regalia by the beginning of May 2024.
+(Both undergraduate and graduate students): Students must wear regalia to take part in the ceremony (this is your ticket into the ceremony when you check-in).
+Students should order regalia through Graduation Etc. starting March 4, 2025 (pickups start March 11).
+It is recommended that a student order their regalia by the beginning of May 2025.

 Ticketing